jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Since v0.17, `http-passthrough` and `use-forwarded-proto` are `Frontend` scoped, which means they can be used as Ingress annotations, provided that the ingress resource references a custom frontend.
 See [HTTP Frontends](#http-frontends) on how to reference a custom frontend using annotation.

-{{< alert title="Note" >}}
-HAProxy Ingress v0.16 and older uses a mix behavior in the case `http-port` and `http-passthrough-port` share the same port number.
+> [!NB] HAProxy Ingress v0.16 and older uses a mix behavior in the case `http-port` and `http-passthrough-port` share the same port number.
 Since v0.17 this mixed mode is not supported anymore, so a single frontend can be either a regular HTTP or a passthrough one.
-{{< /alert >}}

-{{< alert title="Security warning" color="warning" >}}
+> [!WARNING] Security warning
+>
-This option must only be used if the network from a fronting load balancer and the ingress nodes is trusted, since the communication happens on plain HTTP, and all the communication is visible via tools like tcpdump.
+> This option must only be used if the network from a fronting load balancer and the ingress nodes is trusted, since the communication happens on plain HTTP, and all the communication is visible via tools like tcpdump.
 Give also the configured port a special attention and block it from external access: an user can easily add the `X-SSL-*` headers, authenticating themselves as any user on applications using mTLS.
-{{< /alert >}}

 See also: